fizzajawed85/Project-01_Unit_Converter/README.md

-"# Project 01 : Unit Converter"
+"# Project 01 : Unit Convertor"

-# 🌐 Unit Converter
+# 🌐 Unit Convertor

 A simple and interactive unit converter app built using Python and Streamlit.
 Converts between various units of length, weight, temperature, and more.